 Need More Info?

 Click on the links below if you’d like additional information on these topics from Schmidt & Clark, LLP:

 Do I Have a Cargill Ground Beef Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Cargill ground beef recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new salmonella food poisoning cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new salmonella food poisoning lawsuits in all 50 states.

 Free Cargill Ground Beef Recall Lawsuit Evaluation: If you or a loved one developed salmonella food poisoning (salmonellosis) after eating Cargill ground beef included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a salmonella food poisoning suit and we can help.
+You may be entitled to compensation by filing a salmonella food poisoning lawsuit and we can help.